Farmer’s Cheese Pierogi are a bestseller in every Polish Milk Bar. Sweetened ‘twaróg’ cheese is tucked into soft dough, forming plump, soft dumplings.

 🇵🇱 If you’re in Poland – you’re in luck.
 Literally every grocery store sells Twaróg.
 You’ll find it in the dairy section.

-🌎 Internationally, look out for the farmer’s cheese at farmer’s markets and at Polish stores.
+🌍 Internationally, look out for the farmer’s cheese at farmer’s markets and at Polish stores.
 You could also make it at home, all you need is unpasteurised milk and cultured milk.
-I haven’t tried making it myself yet, but I hope to post a detailed recipe soon.
+Here’s the Farmer’s Cheese recipe.

 What should you serve with Sweet Cheese pierogi?